 Temporary Investments: To respond to adverse market, economic, political, or other conditions, a Fund may invest 100% of its total assets, without limitation, in high-quality short-term debt securities and money market instruments.
 A Fund may be invested in these instruments for extended periods, depending on the Adviser's or Sub-Adviser's assessment of market conditions.
-These short-term debt securities and money market instruments, a fund may be invested in these instruments and money market instruments may include shares of other mutual funds, commercial paper, certificates of deposit, bankers' acceptances, U.S. Government securities and repurchase agreements.
+These short-term debt securities and money market instruments may include shares of other mutual funds, commercial paper, certificates of deposit, bankers' acceptances, U.S. Government securities and repurchase agreements.
 While a Fund is in a defensive position, the opportunity to achieve its investment objective will be limited.
 Furthermore, to the extent that a Fund invests in money market mutual funds for its cash position, there will be some duplication of expenses because the Fund would bear its pro rata portion of such money market funds' advisory and operational fees.